nicholaswmin/ot-session-monitoring-test-case/README.md

 When done, get all *saved Streams* and sum their `stream.duration`.

-This exact logic is followed in code, found in `./index.js` will ample code comments.
+This exact logic is followed in code, found in `./index.js` with code comments.

 ## Assumptions made

-### This repo includes all Session Monitoring events for March 6
+### We have all Session Monitoring events for March 6

 We are as certain as possible we have all events based on these facts: